 The list nestingLayerIdList[ 0 ] is set to consist of nesting_layer_id[ i ] for all i values in the range of 0 to nesting_num_layers_minus1, inclusive, in inceasing order of i values.

-When bitstream_subset_flag is equal to 0, the SEI messages contained in the scalable nesting SEI message apply to the sets of layers or sub-layers subLayerSet[ i ] for all i values in the range of 0 to nestingNumOps – 1, inclusive, where the VCL NAL units of the layers or sub-layers in each set subLayerSet[ i ] have nuh_layer_id values that are included in the list nestingLayerIdListSet[ i ] and TemporalId values that are in the range of the TemporalId of the current SEI NAL unit to maxTemporalId[ i ], inclusive.
+When bitstream_subset_flag is equal to 0, the following applies:

+– The SEI messages contained in the scalable nesting SEI message apply to the sets of layers or sub-layers subLayerSet[ i ] for all i values in the range of 0 to nestingNumOps – 1, inclusive, where the VCL NAL units of the layers or sub-layers in each set subLayerSet[ i ] have nuh_layer_id values that are included in the list nestingLayerIdList[ i ] and TemporalId values that are in the range of the TemporalId of the current SEI NAL unit to maxTemporalId[ i ], inclusive.

+– When a nested SEI message has payloadType equal to 2, 3, 6, 9, 15, 16, 17, 19, 22, 23, 45, 47, 128, 131, 132, or 134 (i.e. one of the SEI messages that have payloadType not equal to any of 0, 1, 4, 5, 130, and 133), the nuh_layer_id of the SEI NAL unit containing the scalable nesting SEI message shall have TemporalId equal to 0 and maxTemporalId[ i ] for all i shall be equal to 7.

+– When a nested SEI message has payloadType equal to 2, 3, 6, 9, 15, 16, 17, 19, 22, 23, 45, 47, 128, 131, 132, or 134 (i.e. one of the SEI messages that have payloadType not equal to any of 0, 1, 4, 5, 130, and 133) and the value of nestingNumOps is greater than 0, the nested SEI message applies to all layers for which each nuh_layer_id is included in at least one of the lists nestingLayerIdList[ i ] with i ranging from 0 to nestingNumOps – 1, inclusive.

-When bitstream_subset_flag is equal to 1, the SEI messages contained in the scalable nesting SEI message apply to sub-bitstreams subBitstream[ i ] for all i values in the range of 0 to nestingNumOps − 1, inclusive, where each sub-bitstream subBitstream[ i ] is the output of the sub-bitstream extraction process of clause 10 with the bitstream, maxTemporalId[ i ], and nestingLayerIdList[ i ] as inputs.
+When bitstream_subset_flag is equal to 1, the SEI messages contained in the scalable nesting SEI message apply to the operation points corresponding to the sub-bitstreams subBitstream[ i ] for all i values in the range of 0 to nestingNumOps − 1, inclusive, where each sub-bitstream subBitstream[ i ] is the output of the sub-bitstream extraction process of clause 10 with the bitstream, maxTemporalId[ i ], and nestingLayerIdList[ i ] as inputs.

+When bitstream_subset_flag is equal to 1 and nesting_op_flag is equal to 0, nestingLayeridList[ 0 ] shall include and only include the nuh_layer_id values of one of the layer sets specified by the VPS.

 nesting_zero_bit shall be equal to 0.

 Modify subclause D.3.24 as follows:

-The region refresh information SEI message indicates whether the slice segments that the current SEI message applies to belong to a refreshed region of the current picture (as defined below).
+The region refresh information SEI message indicates whether the slice segments that the current SEI message applies to belong to a refreshed region of the current picture.

+The variable targetLayerIdList is derived as follows:

+– If the region refresh information SEI message applies to the current layer and all the reference layers, targetLayerIdList contains the nuh_layer_id of the current layer and all the reference layers.

+– Otherwise, targetLayerIdList contains the nuh_layer_id of the current layer.

+The region refresh SEI message is associated with a recovery point SEI message that applies to targetLayerIdList.